 A key component of the rankings methodology is a worldwide reputation survey completed by academic peers (85,000) and employers (42,000).
 Research citations are also assessed for most subjects.

 In 2018, the Times Higher Education (THE) World University Rankings by subject placed AUT 92 in the world and first in New Zealand for its clinical, pre-clinical and health subjects.
 Our high score for research impact was a significant factor in this ranking.

 AUT also received subject rankings in:

-In 2017, AUT’s School of Sport and Recreation was the top-ranked sport science school in New Zealand and among the top 100 in the world.
+In 2018, AUT’s School of Sport and Recreation was the top-ranked sport science school in New Zealand and ranked 46th in the world.
 The ranking consultancy identified international collaboration and research output as particular areas of strength in sport science at AUT.